 The first application of PNNs for solving combinatorial optimization problems (\cite{Vinyals2015}) used supervised learning on data generated by algorithmic/heuristic approaches instead of reinforcement learning.
 This limits performance to how good the heuristics are.
 It would be interesting to see if such strategy could be used to warm-up a model for a reinforcement learning approach.

 A hybrid supervised and reinforcement learning approach could also benefit from access to real data.
 Our work shows that neural networks can be used in real world applications of the TTDP problem.
-The possibility of having access to real data, e.g. tours and tourist feedback, could lead to models that enhance route usability and better address a tourist's preferences.
-The optimum formal solution of the abstract optimization problem may not always be the best practical solution for a real world setting.
-The ideal proposed tour may depend on many other features not considered while solving the formal OPTW formulation that could be implicitly address in a machine learning approach that leverages real data.
-The exploration strategy in a reinforcement learning approach can also have a big impact in performance and learning speed.
-While we use beam search for inference, we use stochastic sampling as exploration strategy.
-We briefly explored using stochastic beam search but saw worse results.
-It would be interesting to try different exploration strategies like for instance a Monte Carlo tree search (\cite{Browne2012}).
-Another aspect of our exploration strategy is that, each batch has samples of the same generated instance or tourist.
-It would be interesting to see if the inclusion of more tourists on the same batch (i.e. $k>1$ in \cite{Kool2019b}) can improve learning.
+The possibility of having access to real data, e.g., tours and tourist feedback, could lead to models that enhance route usability and could better address a tourist’s preferences.
+The formal optimal solution of the abstract optimization problem may not always be the best practical solution in a real-world setting.
+The ideal tour may depend on many other features not considered in the OPTW, which could be implicitly addressed in a machine learning approach that is capable of leveraging real data.
+The exploration strategy in a reinforcement learning approach can also have a big impact on performance and learning speed.
+While we use beam search for inference, we use stochastic sampling as an exploration strategy.
+We briefly explored using stochastic beam search but obtained worse results.
+It would be interesting to try different exploration strategies, like for instance a Monte Carlo tree search (\cite{Browne2012}).
+Another aspect of our exploration strategy is that each batch has samples from the same generated instance or tourist.
+It would be interesting to see if the inclusion of more tourists in the same batch (i.e. $k>1$ in \cite{Kool2019b}) can improve learning.

 An advantage of a machine learning approach is that the output is probabilistic.
-This allows, for instance, to retrieve ranked top-n solutions and use them in a broader route recommendation system.
-It also allows different inference strategies and select the inference times according to the execution time requirements for the application at hand: we can make it faster by using almost instantaneous inference strategies like stochastic sampling or greedy inference, or by reducing the number of beams in beam search, or slower but with better performance by adding active search.
-This is an advantage over the several algorithmic approaches to the OPTW (\cite{OPbook}) which often have execution times that make their inclusion in real-time applications very difficult.
-Our approach is sufficiently general and flexible to be applied to different OPTW applications like vehicle routing, transportation, scheduling, telecommunication, logistics and or other combinatorial optimization problems.
+This allows us, for instance, to retrieve ranked top-n solutions and use them in a broader route recommendation system.
+It also allows different inference strategies and the selection of the inference times according to the execution time requirements for the application at hand: we can make it faster by using almost instantaneous inference strategies like stochastic sampling or greedy inference, or by reducing the number of beams in beam search, or slower, but with better performance, by adding active search.
+This is an advantage over the several algorithmic approaches to the OPTW (\cite{OPbook}) that often have execution times that make it difficult to include them in real-time applications.